-As part of our holistic evaluation process, home school applicants are asked to review the Application Tips below and complete all sections of the application and Penn-specific Essay.
+As part of our comprehensive evaluation process, home school applicants are asked to review the application tips below and complete all sections of the application and Penn-specific Essay.

 Share Your Experience

 Through your Penn application, we hope to learn what motivated you to choose a rigorous home school journey.
 Consider the following questions as you complete your application:

 What inspired you or your family to seek home schooling as an option for your education?

 Describe your curriculum in detail and tell us how you, your family, or oversight group has organized your pursuit of knowledge across core academic disciplines including humanities, math, social and natural sciences, and foreign languages.